 The final survey outline shall be submitted as either a S-57 feature in .000 format or as a shapefile.
-For S-57 submission, the outline shall be attributed with Feature Object Class M_COVR in a .000 format in the WGS84 datum, unprojected.
-The outline shall not be include in the FFF.
-The M_COVR feature shall be attributed as depicted in the table below:
+For S-57 submission, the outline shall be attributed with Feature Object Class M\COVR in a .000 format in the WGS84 datum, unprojected.
+The outline shall not be included in the FFF.
+The M\COVR feature shall be attributed as depicted in the table below: